alecthomas/voluptuous/README.md

 ## Internationalization

-Voluptuous validates all user-facing error messages through its i18n hooks.
+Voluptuous routes built-in validation message templates through its i18n hooks.

 Voluptuous does not ship production translation catalogs.
 Use `configure_i18n()` to load your own gettext translations and set the